csinva/csinva.github.io/_notes/stat/causal_inference.md

 {:toc}
 ---

-# causality (freedman ch 1)
+*Some notes on causal inference both from introductory courses following the neyman-rubin school of thought and based on Judea Pearl's ladder of causality*

+# basics

-- When using observational (non-experimental) data to make causal inferences, the key problem is *confounding*
+- when using observational (non-experimental) data to make causal inferences, the key problem is **confounding** - difference between groups other than the treatment which affects the response
   - *stratification* = *cross-tabulation* - only look at when confounding variables have same value
+- [bradford hill criteria](https://en.wikipedia.org/wiki/Bradford_Hill_criteria) - some simple criteria for establishing causality (e.g. strength, consistency, specificity)
 - association is circumstantial evidence for causation
 - problem: never get to see gt
 - groundtruth: randomized control trial (RCT) - controls for any possible confounders